William Regal

-Darren Kenneth Matthews (born 10 May 1968), better known by the ring name William Regal, is an English retired professional wrestler currently signed to WWE, where he serves as the Vice President of Global Talent Development.
-He is also known for his tenures in World Championship Wrestling (WCW) and All Elite Wrestling (AEW) as a wrestler and manager.
+Darren Kenneth Matthews (born 10 May 1968), better known by the ring name William Regal, is an English retired professional wrestler.
+He is signed to WWE, where he serves as the vice-president of Global Talent Development.
+He is also known for his tenures in World Championship Wrestling (WCW) and All Elite Wrestling (AEW), having served as a manager in the latter promotion.

-Trained by Marty Jones, Matthews started his career in 1983, at the age of 15.
-His first matches took place at a rare surviving wrestling carnival booth at Blackpool Pleasure Beach.
-He went on to wrestle for national-level promotions on the UK wrestling circuit and wrestled on television for ITV.
-He then progressed to touring around the world until 1993, when he was signed to World Championship Wrestling (WCW), where he took the ring name Steven Regal and became a four-time World Television Champion.
+Trained by Marty Jones, Matthews started his career at the age of 15 in 1983.
+His first matches took place at one of the rare final wrestling carnival booths at Blackpool Pleasure Beach.
+He went on to wrestle for national promotions on the British wrestling circuit and wrestled on television for ITV.
+He then progressed to touring around the world until 1993 when he was signed to WCW, where he took the ring name Steven Regal and became a four-time WCW World Television Champion.